10 Non-Toxic Product Swaps for a Healthier Home

 Good ol' lemon and vinegar.
 These two natural ingredients can work wonders as an all-purpose cleaner.
 Lemon acts as a natural disinfectant, while vinegar helps to break down grease and grime.
 Grab a set of reusable spray bottles and use the recipe below to make your own non toxic cleaning product:

 With the strong acidity of vinegar and the refreshing scent of lemon, this mixture effectively fights dirt while being gentle on your living space.
 This versatile mixture can be used on various surfaces in your home, such as kitchen countertops and bathroom tiles.
-It leaves behind a sparkling clean finish and a refreshing scent that signifies hygiene.
+I've also been using it on my porch to keep the mosquitos away!

 7. Non-Toxic Dish Soap